YimingLiu-ds/brain-inspired-replay/README.md

 ## Running the experiments
 All experiments performed in the project can be run through `main_cl.py` using various flags for the diferent experiments.
-The main universal parameter for these experiments is the number of iterations per segment/task, which can be varied using the `--iters` flag (the default is 5000 iterations).
+The main universal parameters for these experiments are:
+- `--iters`: the number of iterations per segment/task (default is 5000)
+- `--batch`: the batch size for samples from new classes
+- --`batch-replay`: the batch size for samples from replayed classes

 ### Baseline
 To run the baseline experiment used for comparisons throughout the project, the following code should be run from the command line once changed into the 'brain-inspired-replay' folder: